myersw12/mii_vhdl_example/README.md

 # mii_vhdl_example

-VHDL implementation of MII transceiver
+VHDL implementation of MII transceiver.
+This is in the form of a Xilinx Vivado Project.

 ## Description